Online Communication Services: acceptable usage for school students

-This policy applies to all school students located at NSW public schools who access internet and online communication services within the NSW Department of Education and Communities network and from any external location.
+This policy applies to all school students located at NSW public schools who access internet and online communication services within the department network and from any external location.

 This policy document takes account of the Memorandum Student Access to the Internet of 18 July 1997 and the Memorandum DN/04/00215 – Review by Schools of their Student Access to the Internet Policies.

 This policy document should be read as consistent with school discipline, child protection, anti-discrimination and anti-racism policies.

 - Access and Security

 - not disable settings for virus protection, spam and filtering that have been applied as a departmental standard.

 - ensure that communication through internet and online communication services is related to learning.

 - keep passwords confidential, and change them when prompted, or when known by another user.

 - use passwords that are not obvious or easily guessed.